erkyrath/glkote/README.txt

 Documentation:

 - README.txt      -- this file
 - docs.html       -- how to use GlkOte in your game (or other application)

 What you need:

 - glkote.js       -- the GlkOte library
 - glkapi.js       -- a Glk API layer
 - dialog.js       -- a library for loading and saving game data
-- prototype-1.6.1.js -- the Prototype library
+- jquery-1.9.1.js -- the jQuery library
+- jquery-1.9.1.min.js -- the jQuery library, compressed
 - glkote.css      -- the GlkOte default stylesheet
 - dialog.css      -- the stylesheet for the dialog library
 - waiting.gif     -- an animated "loading" image

 Example pages:

 - sample-demo.html     -- a "fake game" that demonstrates library features
 - sample-demo.js       -- source code for the fake game
 - sample-demo2.html    -- same fake game with a different stylesheet
 - glkote-demo2.css     -- the different stylesheet
 - sample-help.html     -- pop-up help page for the fake game
+- sample-demobase.html -- a simpler, one-window use of the library
 - sample-minimal.html  -- minimal, no-window use of the library

 * Permissions